Osman Ahmed

-History

 Reign

 The succession of Osman Ahmed in the 1880s brought the Geledi Sultanate a man of lesser desires and minimal diplomatic skills than his illustrious forefathers.
 Osman, for example, did nothing to stop the Bimaal when they blockaded a branch of the Shabelle River thus causing difficulties to Geledi's agricultural subjects downriver.
 During Osman's rule, numerous former allies and subjects began to claim their independence from Geledi hegemony; and the religious leaders of nearby Mereerey began to expand their influence over groups once-loyal to the Gobroon dynasty.

 Despite these complications, Osman's inherited Baraka (grace) as a member of the noble Gobroon lineage which was still respected by many ordinary Somalis in the region.
-We have seen how Sultan Osman Ahmed was given much credit for repelling the Ethiopian invasion.
+Sultan Osman Ahmed was given much credit for repelling the Ethiopian invasion.
 In the mid-1890s, Osman's forces had still been strong enough to defeat the rebellious Hintire clan down the river.
-And Cecchi apparently sensed that Sultan Osman remained a force to be reckoned with, for the devastating Lafoole expedition had originated with Cecchi's plans for an Italian-Geledi partnership.
+And Italian expeditionary, Antonio Cecchi apparently sensed that Sultan Osman remained a force to be reckoned with, for the devastating Lafoole expedition had originated with Cecchi's plans for an Italian-Geledi partnership.
 The Italian investigation of the Lafoole incident produced conflicting proof about the complicity of the Geledi in the affair.
 Acting-administrator Dulio felt that the young men of the Geledi clan were fiercely against the Italian presence, whereas their elders wanted some sort of accommodation.
 The authorities had received a letter from the wealthy landlord Aw Nur Ahmedow denying Geledi involvement in the attack of Cecchi's expedition, but at the same time news reached Mogadishu that a hostile Sheikh was attracting large crowds in Balguurey and Ceel Qoode (Elqode).
 The administer could only conclude that Sultan Osman had known of the plans for the attack at Lafoole but had stopped his followers from getting involved.
 In fact, the Sultan was in an unfavourable position.
 Within his own Gobroon lineage, counselors were pressuring him to stand against the Italians and so restore his status among neighbouring clans who were not happy with the foreign presence thus it may not be surprising if he did participate in the Battle of Lafoole in 1896 where the Italians faced their biggest and most humiliating defeat.